We have private and shared facilities with an ensuite in each room.

 - Pharmacy Entitlement Card

-- Drivers licence or accepted identification
+- Driver’s license or accepted identification

-- Any letters from your doctor
+- Any letters or referrals from your local/community doctor